 Our success depends on our ability to attract, retain, and motivate highly qualified management, scientific, and commercial personnel.
 In particular, our development programs depend on our ability to attract and retain highly skilled development personnel, especially in the fields of central nervous system disorders, including neuropsychiatric and related disorders.
 We are currently hiring, and in the future we expect to need to continue to hire, additional personnel as we expand our research and development efforts for pimavanserin and commercial activities for NUPLAZID.
 We face competition for experienced scientists, clinical operations personnel, commercial and other personnel from numerous companies and academic and other research institutions.
 Competition for qualified personnel is particularly intense in the San Diego, California area.
 Many of the other biotechnology and pharmaceutical companies with whom we compete for qualified personnel have greater financial and other resources, different risk profiles and longer histories in the industry than we do.
 They also may provide more diverse opportunities and better chances for career advancement.
 Some of these characteristics may be more appealing to high quality candidates than that which we have to offer.
-If we are unable to continue to attract and retain high quality personnel, it will significantly impede our commercialization efforts for NUPLAZID and the achievement of our research and development, it will significantly impede our commercialization efforts for NUPLAZID and the achievement of our research and development, it will significantly impede our commercialization efforts for NUPLAZID and the achievement of our research and development objectives.
+If we are unable to continue to attract and retain high quality personnel, the rate and success at which we can develop and commercialize products and product candidates will be limited.
+If we are unable to attract and retain the necessary personnel, it will significantly impede our commercialization efforts for NUPLAZID and the achievement of our research and development objectives.